Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: Effects of disorder on polariton formation

 where $\mathcal{N}_{ph,n} = a_n^\dag a^{\phantom{\dag}}_n$ and $\mathcal{N}_{e,n} = \sum_{m=1}^{M_n} \sigma_{n,m}^+\sigma_{n,m}^-$ are the usual number operators for each state $v_p$ representing cavity excitation and the sum of all emitter excitation in a cavity.
 Like the classic participation ratio, $P_N$ is at a minimum (maximum) when the wavefunction is localized (delocalized).
 Next, we define the polaritonic participation ratio, or \textit{polaritonicity},

 which is minimized when the wavefunction has completely cavity-like or completely emitter-like character and is maximized for an equal superposition of cavity- and emitter-like components.
-Note: a wavefunction can be polaritonic even when the cavity and emitter excitations do not belong to the same node.
+Here we assume the character is polaritonic when there is any type of light-matter hybridization whether or not it is coming from the same node and therefore note that a wavefunction can be polaritonic even when the cavity and emitter excitations do not belong to the same node.